 Bobino KO's the female, then starts walking away.
 That's when Huerta appears and walks out of the crowd and into the street.
 Huerta moves towards Bobino and appears to start talking to him.
 Then we hear someone screaming Huerta's name, telling him to stop.
 Huerta's friend tries to stop him from taking the football player on, but it doesn't work.
 Then, no thanks to the camera guy, we come upon an already downed and unconscious person on the street.
 It's Rashad Bobino.

 You don't get to see the scrap, but the aftermath is pretty brutal, as a whole group of people has to help lift this guy off the concrete.

 Mayhem Miller Color Commentates Own Street Fight

-This is a rather quick fight.
-It involves a polarizing figure in the sport, one known for his skill and charisma, but also, unfortunately, for countless arrests and run-ins with the law.
-The fight starts the Mayhem landing a big left shot and following it to the ground, while chortling, “Got you now big boy.”
+This is a quick fight.
+It involves Jason "Mayhem" Miller, a polarizing figure in the sport, one known for his skill and charisma, but also, unfortunately, for numerous arrests and run-ins with the law.
+The fight starts the Mayhem landing a big left shot, and following the other guy to the ground, while chortling, “Got you now big boy.”

 We don’t see the end of the fight, but it was likely broken up after a few more body shots by Mayhem.